-Health Care Delivery: Medicare and Medicaid, Access to Care, Rural Health, and HIV/AIDS
+Health Care Delivery: Medicare and Medicaid, Access to Care, and Rural Health

 Assessing Access to Specialty Healthcare: El Dorado County Specialty Care Needs Assessment

 For the El Dorado County Public Health Department, Mission Analytics conducted a specialty care needs assessment for the to assess resident demands for specialty care, in El Dorado County, in addition to providers’ capacity to meet these needs.
 The team developed a data collection tool and provided technical assistance to referral specialists within El Dorado County primary care clinics.
 Primary metrics in the analysis included distance traveled to the appointment and wait-time between the appointment request and actual appointment date, by specialty and health insurance type.

 Evaluation of Rural Community Hospital Demonstration

 Mission Analytics, in partnership with prime contractor IMPAQ International, conducted the Evaluation of the Rural Community Hospital Demonstration (RCHD) for the Centers for Medicare & Medicaid Services, Department of Health and Human Services.
 The demonstration offered participating rural hospitals an alternative payment mechanism based on costs for Medicare inpatient services.
 The purpose of the evaluation was to assess whether this alternative payment mechanism has enabled hospitals to meet their strategic goals, improve services for their communities, and achieve financial stability.
 The evaluation assessed the financial impact of the demonstration, conducted market analyses based on publicly available data, and gathered information about hospital operations from qualitative interviews and document review.
 Following the completion of this evaluation, the findings were reported to Congress.